-This French conjunction is used in exactly the same way as you would say “neither… nor” in English.
-Though ni isn’t properly considered a coordinating conjunction (although it’s sometimes improperly used as such), it’s a powerful tool when expressing multiple things in the negative.
-It’s the opposite of ou… ou, as we’ll see next.
+Though ni isn’t technically considered a coordinating conjunction (although it’s sometimes improperly used that way), it’s a powerful tool when expressing multiple things in the negative.

 Example: Il faut choisir soit le rouge soit le bleu.
 (You need to choose either red or blue.)

 Sometimes when you want to join two phrases together, one of your clauses is entirely dependent on the other (hence why it’s formally known as a “dependent clause”).

 “I’ll give you a ride to the grocery store if you give me $5.”

 In this case, the second part creates a condition to the main clause, so we use the appropriate conjunction “if.”

 There are many other instances where you would want to join two unequal phrases.
 Let’s take a look at them in French.

 This French conjunction is incredibly common.
 It introduces a second clause that compliments the first or adds some necessary information to the main clause.

 It’s most often translated as “that” in English, as in “I think that…” or “It’s a good thing that…” and is used as a segue into a dependent clause.

 Example: Je pense que finalement il ne viendra pas.
 (I think that, in the end, he isn’t going to come.)